InitRoot/shareAttack/README.md

 __Alternatives [future to-do]:__
 * ShareAttack!.py not required, can use only sharelocator.exe ```Sharelocator <servername>```
 * Replace DSQUERY with IP range or provide option to user at startup
-* Port .py to Windowns
+* Port .py to Windows